 Who wants to travel to Tonga?
-These travel tips by Kate of RTW Travel Guide will show you all you need to know before you go.
+These travel tips will show you all you need to know before booking your trip to Tonga.

 A remote island in Tonga with no electricity and no other tourists (only 3 locals on the island).
 That’s what I experienced in the middle of the rainy season.
 Now that’s an adventure.

 The Kingdom of Tonga consists of 176 islands stretched over 500 miles lengthwise, 52 of which are inhabited.